CCPA

 California Consumer Privacy Act

-The California Consumer Privacy Act is probably the most well-known of a raft of incoming (and reasonably similar) state-level laws across the US.
+The California Consumer Privacy Act (amended by the California Privacy Rights Act) is regarded as the most stringent of a range state-level privacy laws across the US, both enacted and incoming.

 Where CCPA applies